 COURSE DESCRIPTION: A four skill (listening, speaking, reading and writing) course that builds on the work done in Level 1B Japanese.
 Students will be able to function increasingly independent in all four skills in familiar situations and topics.
-ASSESSMENT:

-100% in course testing:

-LEVEL: I SEMESTER: II COURSE CODE: JAPA 1006 COURSE TITLE: LEVEL 2B JAPANESE CREDITS: 2 PRE-REQUISITES: JAPA 1005 OR EQUIVALENT
+COURSE TITLE: LEVEL 2B JAPANESE

+PRE-REQUISITES: JAPA 1005 OR EQUIVALENT

-COURSE DESCRIPTION: A four skill (listening, speaking, reading and writing) course that builds on the work done in Level 2A Japanese.
+COURSE DESCRIPTION: A four skill (listening, speaking, reading and writing) course that builds on the work done in Level

+2A Japanese.
 Students will be able to function more independently in variety of familiar situations and topics.
-ASSESSMENT: